 Habitats and Wildlife

-Many local species of mammals, fish, and birds can be spotted wandering the river and the river edge.
+Many local species of mammals, fish, and birds can be spotted wandering the river and the river’s edge.
 Raccoons, fox, and squirrels can be found in the nearby woodlands and marshes.
-A popular spot to watch migrating shorebirds from June to September.
+This is a popular spot to observe migrating shorebirds from June to September.
 Watch for the occasional harbor seal in the water.
-Bald eagles nest nearby, so you may see adult or young eagles.
+Bald eagles nest nearby, so you may see adult or juvenile eagles.
 Also watch for the peregrine falcons, which sometimes chase terns.

 Historic Site: Yes